Migorithm/blockchain-fundamentals/README.md

 Initially, blockchains were designed to record financial transactions.
 But transactions in the context of blockchains means:
 "anything that changes the state of the blockchain"

+## Distributed system and decentralization
+Tranditional distributed systems had nodes and node recovery.
+It may sound just the same as decentralization.
+However, the former one still belongs to the centralized authority or the company.
+With decentralized systems, the node can be owned by another entity, person or a company other than the company that developed the blockchain.

+In fact, having nodes owned by different companies is encouraged in blockchain network.
+This nodes are usually monetized to stay in the network and to uphold the security of the network.